libp2p/specs/noise/README.md

 exposure.

-To authenticate the static Noise key used in a handshake, noise-libp2p includes the static Noise public key in a [signed handshake payload](#the-libp2p-signed-handshake-payload).
-This payload is signed with the private libp2p identity key, which proves that the sender was in possession of the private identity key at the time the payload was generated.
+To authenticate the static Noise key used in a handshake, noise-libp2p includes a signature of the static Noise public key in a [handshake payload](#the-libp2p-signed-handshake-payload).
+This signature is produced with the private libp2p identity key, which proves that the sender was in possession of the private identity key at the time the payload was generated.

 ### libp2p Data in Handshake Messages